On the stability of solutions to Schr\"{o}dinger's equation short of the adiabatic limit: Introduction

-such that $\vec\psi(t) \approx \vec\lambda_j(t)$ for all $t \in [0,T]$.
-(Most frequently, $j$ is taken to be $0$, however these theorems can apply to any choice of $j \in \mathbb{Z}_{N}$.)
-The operator $A$ is the Hamiltonian.\footnote{Physicists might object to the fact we are calling this operator $A$ instead of the typical (and natural) choice $H$.
+to $\vec\lambda_j(t)$ in $[0,T]$ as $T\to \infty$ (Most frequently, $j$ is taken to be $0$, however these theorems can apply to any choice of $j \in \mathbb{Z}_{N}$).
+The operator $A$ is the Hamiltonian.\footnote{One might object to the fact we are calling this operator $A$ instead of the typical (and natural) choice $H$.
 However, $H$ will soon be used to refer to a Hamiltonian with a special block-diagonal structure and, consequently, we hold off on using it.} Adiabatic theorems, originally introduced by Einstein \cite{einstein1914verh} and Ehrenfest \cite{Ehrenfest}, were not provided a general, rigorous treatment until Kato in 1950 \cite{Kato}.
-The folk version of the adiabatic theorem says: \begin{sthm} For the initial value problem considered of \cref{eqn:Schrodinger} and initial condition $\vec\psi(0) = \vec\lambda_0(0)$, then
+The folklore version of the adiabatic ``theorem'' states (see e.g.~\cite{RolandPRA2002}): \begin{sthm} For the Schr\"odinger initial value problem considered in \cref{eqn:Schrodinger} with $j=0,$

-\end{sthm} In other words, if $A$ varies slowly enough with respect to $t$, then the solution to Schr\"{o}dinger's equation initialized to the lowest eigenvector of $A(0)$ remains instantaneously close to that eigenvector at all times $t \in [0,T]$.
-Hereafter, we will refer to the difference $\Gamma(t):=\lambda_1(t)-\lambda_0(t)$ as the \textbf{spectral gap} or \textbf{gap} of $A$.
-Depending upon various assumptions and whether we are considering the case of $T \rightarrow \infty$, rigorous versions of the adiabatic theorem may depend upon higher derivatives of $A$~\cite{jansen2007bounds} and may not depend upon the gap.
+\end{sthm} In other words, if $A$ varies slowly enough with respect to $t$, then the solution to Schr\"{o}dinger's equation initialized at $t=0$ to the lowest eigenvector $\vec\lambda_0(0)$ of $A(0)$ remains instantaneously close to the eigenvector $\vec\lambda_0(t)$ at all times $t \in [0,T]$.
+Hereafter, we will refer to the difference $\gamma(t):=\lambda_1(t)-\lambda_0(t)$ as the \textbf{spectral gap} or \textbf{gap} of $A$.

+This folklore theorem and its original rigorous formulations have been expanded upon in two major directions that are relevant for contextualizing this work.
+First, a variety of adiabatic theorems under different conditions have been proven in the mathematical physics literature.
+Second, these theorems have been applied to great effect in the context of quantum computing to an analog model of computation known as quantum annealing~\cite{annealingPRE1998, farhi2000quantum,Hauke_2020, AlbashRevModPhys2018}.
+Our work straddles the boundaries of these two directions, taking qualitative inspiration from a collection of more nuanced adiabatic theorems to add a new adiabatic theorem to the pantheon that we expect to be of particular use for rigorously understanding phenomena in quantum annealing beyond the standard adiabatic limit.